-This is one of my favorite stage of any project.
-The visual approach was to create the sharp design that has the modern and classic feel in it.
+This is one of my favorite stages of any project.
+The visual approach was to create a sharp design that has the modern and classic feel in it.
 I used the Serif and San-Serif fonts to achieve both.
 Starting with Caret’s new logo I removed the curves and rounded design elements from their brand identity and kept each and every element sharp.

 Here you can browse the website www.caretsco.com

 ShukranMiddle East Biggest Loyalty Program